Kometa-Team/Kometa/docs/defaults/overlays/ratings.md

 The `ratings` Default Overlay File is used to create an overlay based on the Critic Rating, Audience Rating, and User Rating in Plex for each item within your library.

-This file only updates the overlays based on the data in Plex.
-Use the [Mass * Rating Update Library Operation](../../config/operations.md#mass--rating-update) and the [Mass Episode * Rating Update Library Operation](../../config/operations.md#mass-episode--rating-update) to update Plex to the Ratings you want on the Overlay.
+This file only updates the overlays based on the data in Plex, it will not pull the ratings directly from any third-party website, see recommendations below for more info.

-**This file works with Movie and Show Libraries.**

-**If no template variables are set this file will do nothing.**

 ![](images/ratings_overlay.png)

+## Requirements & Recommendations

+Supported Overlay Level: Movie, Show, Episode

+Requirements: Template Variables must be configured, otherwise this file will not apply any overlays.

+Recommendations: Use the [Mass * Rating Update Library Operation](../../config/operations.md#mass--rating-update) and the [Mass Episode * Rating Update Library Operation](../../config/operations.md#mass-episode--rating-update) to update Plex to the Ratings you want on the Overlay.

 ## Config